NuLink-network/docs/introduction.md

 # Introduction

-NuLink network is a decentralized solution for privacy-preserving application developers to implement the best practices and best-of-breed security and privacy.
-The NuLink network provides endpoint encryption and cryptographic access control.
-Sensitive user data can be securely shared from any user platform to cloud or decentralized storage and access to that data is granted automatically by policy in either Proxy Re-Encryption or Attribute-Based Encryption.
-For the data user on the other side, Zero-Knowledge Proof can help them verify the data source.
-In more advanced privacy-preserving use cases, NuLink uses Fully Homomorphic Encryption to customize enterprise-level data computation services.
+NuLink, as a Web3-based ZK Provable Data Privacy Solution for DApps(Decentralized Applications), is revolutionizing the landscape of Dapps.
+This cutting-edge platform empowers application developers with a comprehensive suite of security and privacy features, meticulously designed to adhere to industry best practices.

-The Nulink technology platform consists of blockchain, access control (Proxy Re-Encryption, Attribute-Based Encryption) and secure computation (Zero-Knowledge Proof, Secure Multi-party Computation, Fully Homomorphic Encryption) as its technical core.
-It provides enterprise-level data sharing and computation services.
+The NuLink technology platform is a fusion of a robust blockchain foundation, access control mechanisms (Proxy Re-Encryption, Attribute-Based Encryption), and secure computation protocols (Zero-Knowledge Proof, Secure Multi-party Computation, Fully Homomorphic Encryption).
+This technical foundation establishes NuLink as an integral and indispensable solution for data sharing and computation services, particularly tailored for the realm of preserving data privacy.

 ## Solution